bitmakerlabs/python-dev-setup-guide-mac/README.md

 ls -la ~/.ssh
 ```

-It should say something like `No such file or directory`.
+It should say something like `ls: /Users/username/.ssh: No such file or directory`.

 With Terminal still open, run the following.
 Be sure to subtitute your Github email address.